SvenVw/fdm/.changeset/eleven-parrots-think.md

 "@svenvw/fdm-app": minor
 ---

-Show application method for each application in the list of fertilizer applications
+Display the application method for each fertilizer application in the list